Asymptotic Behaviour and Cyclic Properties of Weighted Shifts on Directed Trees: Cyclic properties of contractions and their isometric asymptote

-This section is devoted to the explanation of a proof considering a contraction $T$ and investigating whether it is cyclic or not using its asymptotic behaviour.
-First we give the definitions of cyclicity and hypercyclicity.
-An operator $T\in\irB(\irH)$ is \textit{cyclic} if there is a vector such that
+This section is devoted to explaining how the asymptotic behaviour can be used in order to obtain cyclicity results for contractions.
+We call the operator $T\in\irB(\irH)$ \textit{cyclic} if there exists a vector such that

 where $\irP_\C$ denotes the set of all complex polynomials.
-Such an $h\in\irH$ vector is called a \textit{cyclic vector} for $T$.
+Such a vector $h\in\irH$ is called a \textit{cyclic vector} for $T$.